Equine and Pet First Aid

 http://www.comfypetsofaz.com

-My name is Teri Ann, and I offer Human * Equine * Pet CPR & First Aid Training.
-I am a former EMT; WEMT & attended the EAMT Academy.
+My name is Teri Ann, and I am a Certified Human * Equine * Pet CPR & First Aid Instructor.
+I am a former EMT; WEMT, and trained through the Arizona Humane Society Emergency Animal Medical Technician Academy.
 I have been teaching for over 13 years.

 Learn lifesaving skills by becoming the First Responder for humans and animals...you just may save a life!